 Coupled Physical Model, CM3

-- What are the roles of aerosol-cloud interactions, specifically indirect
+- What are the roles of aerosol-cloud interactions, specifically indirect effects of aerosols?

 - What are the dominant chemistry-climate interactions?

 - What is the role of coupling to the stratosphere (and stratospheric chemistry)?

 In particular, AM3 includes new treatments of deep and shallow cumulus convection, cloud droplet activation by aerosols (i.e., aerosol indirect effect), subgrid variability of stratiform vertical velocities for droplet activation, and atmospheric chemistry and aerosols driven by emissions with advective, convective, and turbulent transport.

 AM3 employs a cubed-sphere implementation of a finite-volume dynamical core with horizontal resolution of approximately 200 km.
 The vertical resolution of AM3 ranges approximately from 70 m near the earth’s surface to 1-1.5 km near the tropopause and 3-4 km in much of the stratosphere, with the top model level at approximately 80 km (1 Pa).